Ksgz/evase-nextjs/content/pages/docs/tools/glossary.md

     an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

+## Glossary

+an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.

 ## A
   ### animal
     animal